 Those, who do not accept Islam during their lifetime, will be thrown into eternal hellfire where “boiling water will be poured over their heads that not only melts their skin but also the inner parts of their bellies…” (Q22.19-22)

 Clearly, here is where Allah’s mercy ends.
 He does not brook any dissent.
-And the Azan, which started compassionately, ends with: “Oh Allah, guide us to the Right Way.
-The Way of those whom You have favoured, not of those who have earned Your wrath…” Al-Fatiha 1
+Al-Fatah, the first Sura of the Quran, which starts compassionately, ends with: “Oh Allah, guide us to the Right Way.
+The Way of those whom You have favoured, not of those who have earned Your wrath…”

 This means, Allah is merciful only to his followers who are called Muslims and he is wrathful to those who are not Muslims.